deanrp2/MicroControl/README.md

 NOTES:
+* quadrant numbering starts with the top-right quadrant and proceeds counterclockwise
-* drum numbering starts from the bottom drum in the top-right quadrant and proceeds counter-clockwise around each of the drums
+* drum numbering starts from the bottom drum in  quadrant 1 and proceeds counterclockwise around each of the drums
+* the positive rotation direction is clockwise for drums in quadrant 1 and 3
+* the positive rotation direction is counterclockwise for drums in quadrant 2 and 4